SanjanaS09/SanjanaS09/README.md

 ---

 ### 💼 Internship Experience
 - 🏢 **Intern @ Drilldown**
-  Contributed to backend APIs and frontend components using Flask and React.
-Gained hands-on experience with API integration, performance optimization, and data visualization using Power BI.
+💼 Completed a tech internship at Drilldown, contributing to projects like an Asset Management System and Queueing System and MenuQrate.
+🔧 Gained hands-on experience in full-stack development using React, Flask, Firebase & Express.js, while building real-world applications like Konkan Route and a multi-restaurant menu system.
+🚀 Strengthened skills in API integration, responsive design, and team collaboration through impactful, client-focused solutions.

 ---